ianyepan/ianyepan.github.io/_posts/2021-05-12-setting-up-use-package.md

   :config
   (setq typescript-indent-level 2))
 ```
-If you really dislike using other keywords other than `:config`, you
+If you really dislike using keywords other than `:config` (and want to
-are welcome to refactor it to:
+be a purist), you are welcome to refactor it to:
 ```emacs-lisp
 (use-package typescript-mode
   :config